softwareconstruction240/softwareconstruction/chess/5-pregame/pregame.md

 }
 ```

-You can then directly test your facade with tests such as:
+You can then directly test your facade with tests such as demonstrated in the following `register` unit test example.

 ```java
 @Test